chrisgleissner/spring-batch-rest/README.md

 | GET          | /jobExecutions?jobName=foo.*&exitCode=FAILED&limitPerJob=10 | Latest 10 failed executions for jobs with a name starting with 'foo' |

 ### Quartz Schedules

+As mentioned above, these endpoints are only exposed if you're using the `spring-batch-rest-api-quartz` dependency:

 | HTTP Method  | Path                   | Description  |
 |--------------|------------------------|--------------|